Nessa-v/Data-Analysis-projects/Superstore_Data/README.md

 ABOUT THE DATASET
 The dataset used is the ‘Projects Data’ obtained from DataCamp.
 The tables used are ‘orders’, ‘returned_orders’, ‘people’, ‘products’.
-A sample of each table in excel format, can be found in the ‘tables’ folder within the ‘Superstore’ project folder.
+A sample of each table in excel format, can be found in the ‘dataset’ folder within the ‘Superstore’ project folder.

 PROJECT OBJECTIVES
 1. Data Cleaning and Quality Checks: